John Hughes's unrealized projects: National Lampoon's The Joy of Sex: A Dirty Love Story

+Motorheads vs. Sportos

+Also in 1982, Hughes scripted a comedy/romance reworking of Romeo and Juliet for Paramount Pictures, known variously under the titles Motorheads vs. Sportos, Just Like Romeo and Juliet, and Suburban Westside Story.
+The story is set in a Chicago high school and is about a romance that happens in the division between two feuding groups – the Motorheads and the Sportos.
+The idea later emerged in a speech by Edie McClurg in Ferris Bueller's Day Off (1986).

 Dallas Debs

 In 1983, Hughes wrote a script titled Dallas Debs, a satire on Texas debutantes, which was due to enter production in spring 1984 through Aaron Spelling Productions, but nothing came of it.

+G.I.
+Jones

+Following his first two screenwriting successes with Vacation and Mr. Mom (both 1983), Hughes began to churn out scripts and treatments faster than most of his Hollywood contemporaries.
+Among the ones which did not go beyond a first draft was G.I.
+Jones, a musical-comedy about a young kid in the Army, peeling potatoes in the kitchen, who falls in love with the general's daughter.

+Spy vs. Spy

+Another project Hughes scripted in the wake of Vacation and Mr. Mom was the espionage comedy, Spy vs. Spy.
+This too failed to develop into further drafts.

 Fallen Angel

 In June 1984, Hughes finished the first draft of an original screenplay titled Fallen Angel.
 It is unclear whether Hughes had intended on directing the project as well.

 The New Kid

 During the 1980s, Hughes wrote a script titled The New Kid, and it was based on his experiences growing up.
-According to Kirk Honeycutt, author of John Hughes: A Life in Film, the story was "about a teenager's experiences in a new high school in Arizona."
+According to Kirk Honeycutt, the story was "about a teenager's experiences in a new high school in Arizona."
 When Hughes offered Howard Deutch the choice to direct either The New Kid or Pretty in Pink (1986), Deutch chose to direct the latter film.

 The Last Good Year

 Anthony Michael Hall claimed that during the making of The Breakfast Club (1985), Hughes had an idea for a film which he titled The Last Good Year:

-"At one point when we were doing The Breakfast Club, John had an idea for a movie called The Last Good Year.
+At one point when we were doing The Breakfast Club, John had an idea for a movie called The Last Good Year.
 It was something that he pitched to me as something he wanted to do with me, about the last good year being 1962, before the Beatles invasion.
 Maybe it was a sarcastic title.
 The idea was, I think, that the cultural shift was significant to him—the crossover in time from Pat Boone America to Beatles America.
-He didn't have too many of the story elements worked out, but, man, did he have a mix tape put together."
+He didn't have too many of the story elements worked out, but, man, did he have a mix tape put together.